Pradhyumna789/Machine_Learning_and_Deep_Learning/README.md

     Binary classification logistic regression - breast cancer dataset multi_class logistic regression - iris dataset

-8. Classification Measures - Now let's quickly look at confusion matrix by applying Logistic Regression on the iris dataset.
+8. Classification Measures - These are used to test the performance of classification algorithms just like we used the cost function to test the performance of regression algorithms - Now let's quickly look at confusion matrix by applying Logistic Regression on the iris dataset.